 - Each Regional Board member is expected to register on time and submit all forms for all events.
 Regional Board members are eligible for scholarship to each NFTY-SAR event, provided they register on time and meet all deadlines along the way.
 Missed deadlines for programs or late applications will mean paying full price for an event!

-- As a Regional Board member, you are also required to attend Mechina (The North American Leadership Institute) which is held at Kutz Camp in Warwick, NY.
-The second North American board meeting (which you will be strongly encouraged – but not required – to attend) will be held over President’s Day weekend.
+- As a Regional Board member, you are also required to attend Mechina (The North American Leadership Institute) which is held at a URJ Camp in June.
+The second North American board meeting (which you will be strongly encouraged – but not required – to attend) will be held over President’s Day weekend as part of NFTY Convention.
 NFTY-SAR will do its very best to help subsidize the cost of these events.

 - At some time throughout the year, Regional Board members may be asked to pay for supplies or other expenses and then be reimbursed for that money.
 These purchases must be pre-approved in writing and the receipt must be saved.